-Central Health, the City of Austin, and Travis County provide continuous support by appointing three members each to our Board of Trustees: The Travis County Sheriff also serves on the ten-member Board of Trustees as a non-voting member.
+Central Health, the City of Austin, and Travis County provide continuous support by appointing three members each to our Board of Trustees: The Travis County Sheriff also serves on the ten-member Board of Trustees as a statutorily appointed non-voting member.

-The current appointed Trustees may be found at: https://integralcare.org/en/people/.
+https://integralcare.org/en/people/

-The Trustees are a diverse group of individuals reflective of the community that Integral Care serves with various professional backgrounds and lived experience in the areas of criminal justice, healthcare, management, behavioral health and rehabilitation services.
+The Trustees are a diverse group of individuals reflective of the community that Integral Care serves, with various professional backgrounds and lived experience in the areas of criminal justice, healthcare, management, behavioral health and rehabilitation services.
 As volunteers, the Trustees invest time at regular monthly meetings, quarterly training sessions, community forums and other functions.